cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 that is an array.
-It specifies that the tag content is "spliced" into the surrounding array of a reference item referencing that shared item, i.e. the surrounding array is replace by one that enumerates the elements of the shared item at the site of the shared item reference.
+It specifies that the tag content is "spliced" into the surrounding array of a reference item referencing that shared item, i.e. the surrounding array is replaced by one that enumerates the elements of the shared item at the site of the shared item reference.

 Example: a rump of `[1, 2, 3, simple(0), 7, 8, 9]`, where the shared